bamboocalc/find-unlinked-audio/README.md

-Running "find_unlinked_audio.py" will return a list of ogg files that have no matching dialog ID
+Running "find_unlinked_audio.py" will return a list of .ogg files that have no matching dialog ID

-Running "find_unvoiced_lines.py" will return CSVs which contain all unvoiced dialog lines for every character in your game
+Running "find_unvoiced_lines.py" will return a batch of CSVs which contain all unvoiced dialog lines for every character in your game

 ---------------IMPORTANT----------------